Architecture

 How does recall query multiple indexes?

 After fusion, the engine applies post-retrieval filters: governance policy checks (excluding grains with expired retention or revoked consent), diversity reranking (reducing redundant results), and contradiction detection (flagging grains that contradict each other).
-The entity_latest partition provides fast lookups for the most recent version of entity-type grains, supporting use cases where only the current state matters.
+The entity_latest index provides fast lookups for the most recent version of entity-type grains, supporting use cases where only the current state matters.
 The context database returns the final ranked list with content, metadata, and relevance scores.

 What capabilities run inside a cell?